inspec/inspec-aws/docs/resources/aws_rds_global_clusters.md

 # aws_rds_global_clusters

-Use the `aws_rds_global_clusters` InSpec audit resource to test properties of the singular resource of AWS RDS DBProxyTargetGroup.
+Use the `aws_rds_global_clusters` InSpec audit resource to test properties of the plural resource of AWS RDS GlobalCluster.

+The AWS::RDS::GlobalCluster resource creates or updates an Amazon Aurora global database spread across multiple AWS Regions.

 ## Syntax